 Maybe even a few true electric cars as well even though the carmakers essentially killed them off a few years ago.
 Now I feel that market forces may bring some of them back to the consumer choice on auto lot.

 So what did they vote as they Greenest Car of the year for 2006?
 Well not much surprise here, as the Toyota Camry was voted as the greenest car of the year.
 It features a 2.4-liter four-cylinder engine with an electric drive motor for a total output of 192 horsepower.
-With EPA estimated fuel economy of 40 mpg in the city and 38 mpg on the highway, the hybrid Camry variant offers a marked improvement over the standard four-cylinder Camry’s 24/34 mpg and offers a reasonable price of just over $26,000.
+With estimated fuel economy of 40 mpg in the city and 38 mpg on the highway, the hybrid Camry variant offers a marked improvement over the standard four-cylinder Camry’s 24/34 mpg and offers a reasonable price of just over $26,000.

 “The Camry not only protects the planet, it protects consumers’ pocketbooks,” says Jason Mark, vehicles director for the Union of Concerned Scientists.
 “It’s one of the most cost-effective hybrids on the market.”